History of the Native American Flute

 1970's & 1980's

-During the decades of the 70s and 80s flute making began to shift from individual players making their own flutes to craftsmen making flutes in quantity for others to play.
-The tuning of Native American flutes began to be brought into conformity with western musical traditions.
+During the decades of the 70s and 80s Native American flute making began to shift from individual players making their own flutes to craftsmen making flutes in quantity for others to play.
+It was during this period of development that the tuning of Native American flutes began to be brought into conformity with western musical traditions.
 The mode one pentatonic scale was adopted for the tuning and playing the Native American flute.
 This helped further standardized the instrument.
 These developments combined to help make the instrument accessible to individuals from other cultures and musical traditions.

 During the 1980s two individuals had a dramatic impact on Native American flute making and playing.
 The first was the music of R Carlos Nakai.
 His popular recorded flute music mixed traditional with New Age influences and ambient sounds to produce a composition that was universally appealing.
 His recordings and performances encouraged countless people to take up Native American flute playing for themselves.
 Second, was the publication of a series of books on flute design and fabrication by Lew Paxton Price.
 These little books contained a wealth of information on every aspect of making a Native American flute.
 At the time they were the foremost reference on the subject and they helped to guide many contemporary makers through the initial stages of their flute-making journey.